Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 4. Format consistently

-Just as important as posting consistency is formatting consistency.
+Formatting consistency is just as important as posting consistency.
 Use the same structure, headings, and style in each set of release notes.
 This makes it easier for users to find the information they need quickly.

 I strongly suggest using reverse chronological order for your release notes.
-Many users expect this already, making it easier to navigate for them.
+Many users already expect this, making it easier for them to navigate.

 Consistent formatting reduces the amount of thinking your users have to do and makes your updates more user-friendly.